buu342/N64-NetLib/Examples/Tic Tac Toe/Server/README.md

 ### Compiling the Server
 Open the project in [Eclipse](https://www.eclipse.org).

-### Using the fake client
+### Using the Fake Client
 The fake client makes the assumption that the server is available at `127.0.0.1:6460`.
 You can change this by modifying the `HOST` and `PORT` constants.

 This client works by you manually inputting what packets you want to send.
 Simply input the packet type (as a number), and then the raw bytes you want to send (separated by spaces).
+Press Enter to actually send the packet.
+The client is very basic and does no validation of packets.